-In order to grasp how the divine or transcendental is effected through mediation, I have coined the notion of 'sensational form' (Meyer 2006a).
-Sensational forms are relatively fixed modes for invoking and organising access to the transcendental, offering structures of repetition to create and sustain links between believers in the context of particular religious regimes.
-These forms are transmitted and shared; they involve

-4 However, I do not agree with his quite harsh and polemical critique of recent work on religion and media as still being grounded on this view.
-Unfortunately, he neglects recent work in anthropology (to which he only refers in a footnote) that critiques such media theories.
-This again underlines the importance of bringing anthropological insights into broader debates. religious practitioners in particular practices of worship, and play a central role in modulating them as religious moral subjects and communities.
-Pleading to reconsider the importance of 'form' as being a necessary condition without which 'content' cannot be conveyed, I stress that for me 'form' does not stand in opposition to 'content', 'meaning' or 'substance'.
-Such an opposition reproduces a problematic, Protestant understanding of religion that dismisses form as an 'outward' matter, and privileges content and 'inward' belief instead (Meyer 2010a; see also Asad 1993).
-As argued in the previous section, it is high time to acknowledge that this understanding enshrines a particular, historically situated religious media theory that certainly demands analysis, but should not be an unquestioned starting point in research on the religion-media nexus.
+In order to grasp how the divine or transcendental is effected through mediation, I have coined the notion of "sensational form" (Meyer 2006b).
+Sensational forms are relatively fixed modes for invoking and organizing access to the transcendental, offering structures of repetition to create and sustain links between believers in the context of particular religious regimes.
+These forms are transmitted and shared; they involve religious practitioners in particular practices of worship, and play a central role in modulating them as religious moral subjects and communities.
+Pleading to reconsider the importance of "form" as being a necessary condition without which "content" cannot be conveyed, I stress that for me "form" does not stand in opposition to "content," "meaning," or "substance."
+Such an opposition reproduces a problematic, Protestant understanding of religion that dismisses form as an "outward" matter, and privileges content and "inward" belief instead (Meyer 2010a; see also Asad 1993).
+As argued in the previous section, it is high time to acknowledge that this understanding enshrines a particular, historically situated religious media theory that certainly demands analysis but should not be an unquestioned starting point in research on the religion-media nexus.
 Including all the media - broadly understood as mediators - that are used in linking up with the sphere of the transcendental, the notion of sensational form is meant to explore how mediation conveys a sense of that sphere.

-It needs to be stressed that the notion of sensational form does not assume the primacy of senses as harbingers of religious experience, but calls to focus on authorised forms that organise such experience.
-Here lies a significant difference with regard to approaches (developed within, for instance, the anthropology of the senses) that posit a rift between the registers of language and the symbolic, on the one hand, and experience, on the other, and according to which the latter is more direct and genuine than the former.
+It needs to be stressed that the notion of sensational form does not assume the primacy of senses as harbingers of religious experience, but calls for a focus on authorized forms that organize such experience.
+Here lies a significant difference with regard to approaches (developed within the anthropology of the senses, for instance) that posit a rift between the registers of language and the symbolic, on the one hand, and experience, on the other, and according to which the latter is more direct and genuine than the former.
 In my view, addressing the paradox of mediation and immediacy requires developing a new synthesis of approaches that stress the importance of the senses and experience with those stressing the forms and codes that are at the basis of cultural and religious systems.